ishakmohmed/Fair-Burger/README.md

 ![11](https://user-images.githubusercontent.com/52876913/120933461-d7ec2d00-c72c-11eb-81a0-ab3fab806f91.png)

 ### [6] How to Run the Project
 If you want to just view the completed version of this app, refer point 1 above.
 Otherwise, keep reading.
 Fork this repository and clone it to your machine.
 Make sure you've got Node, MongoDB, and Expo CLI installed on your machine.
-You may Google how to do so as it's very simple and I don't want to pollute my README file.
+You may Google how to do so as it's very simple and I don't want to pollute my README file and bore you with too much of instructions.
 In the backend folder, add a .env file and paste the following code:

     NODE_ENV=development
     PORT=5000